medicalid/medicalid.github.io/faq.md

     <div class="faq-entry">
       <h4 id="editing_profile">Q2: How to edit a profile?</h4>
       <p class="faq-answer">
         Editing a profile requires opening the app from the app launcher (i.e. not the lock screen).
 Once done, a list of cards is displayed: one per existing profile.
 Tap on the card associated with the profile to edit, for instance, the photo.
-The last action opens the desired profile for the edition.
+This last action opens the desired profile for edition.
 Make your changes and validate them by clicking on the top right side <em>tick</em> icon.
       </p>
       <div class="embed-responsive embed-responsive-16by9">
         <iframe class="embed-responsive-item" src="//www.youtube.com/embed/LQevevMivPY?list=PLxIuIEioAyAA2GNtp8ymcFf9zqHiqo0zt" allowfullscreen></iframe>